American Hindu Association

 as Diwali and Holi.

-Of course, defining Hinduism in the aforementioned ways still does no
+Of course, defining Hinduism in the aforementioned ways still does no justice

-responsibility to do good in order to move closer to the divine.
+to do good in order to move closer to the divine.

 “Whatever you sow, you have to reap here to reach the divine,” Amit says.